- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 🌬️ First off, brace yourself for a bit of a chill.

 Operating rooms tend to be cool, often hanging out in the low to mid-60s.
-But hey, if you start feeling like you’re auditioning for an ice princess role, don’t be shy – ask if they can crank up the heat a smidge.
+But hey, if you start feeling like you’re auditioning for an ice princess role, don’t be shy – ask if they can turn up the heat.
 A slightly warmer OR has been known to do wonders, especially for those adorable little ones who can catch a chill in their first moments after birth.❄️

 💡 Next up, let there be light!

 Operating rooms are known for their dazzling, eye-squinting brightness. 🌟 It’s like walking into a well-lit movie set.
-No need to bring sunglasses, but you can if you have sensitive eyes.
+No need to bring sunglasses, but be prepared for a very bright room.

 They call it a bed?